OUTREACH

 Michael Bell

-Mozart, Bach, Bernstein, and Bell hit the town for this concert of orchestral stars.
-Known by some as “Madison’s violinist,” WCO Concertmaster Suzanne Beia showcases masterful musicianship and poise with Mozart’s Violin Concerto No. 5.
-Interludes of Bach and Bernstein set the stage for a collaboration with Kanopy Dance company, performing two works: ConFluence: A Prelude set to a new work by local composer Michael M. Bell, and Summer in the City set to Bernstein’s classic musical, On the Town.
-For more information, visit https://wcoconcerts.org/events/on-the-town.
+Mozart, Bach, Bernstein, and Bell perform in this concert featuring “Madison’s violinist” Suzanne Beia in Mozart’s Violin Concerto No. 5, with interludes from Bach and Bernstein.
+The concert also includes a collaboration with Kanopy Dance, performing ConFluence: A Prelude to Bell’s new work and Summer in the City set to Bernstein’s On the Town.
+For more details, visit wco concerts.org.

 About Composer Bell: